 I enjoy slope flying, and have offered a variety of information on slope flying aircraft and flying sites in the central Colorado Rockies.
 The EPP foam slope ships available today are incredibly durable, and can handle rough landing areas that built up balsa gliders can not.
 It's revolutionized the opportunities for "Extreme terrain" slope flying.

-The SOUTH PARK SLOPE FLYING SITES page has been periodicly updated, with more new photos of some of the EIGHT slope flying sites presently listed on this page.
+The SOUTH PARK SLOPE FLYING SITES page has been periodicly updated, with more new photos of some of the slope flying sites presently listed on this page.
 The last addition includes 6 new photos of the Hoosier Pass / North Star Mountain Slope Flying area at 12,230 feet elevation.
 I think you'll really enjoy these new high resolution photos (and the information about this exceptional slope flying area!)

 In the spring of 2004, the NIGHT FLYING page was expanded, featuring information on setting up a newer, higher intensity light weight LED lighting system for night flyers.
 This is particularly well suited to Park Flyers and Slow Flyers, as the entire setup is in the 1-1/2 ounce weight range, including the separate lighting battery pack I'm using.
 Click here to go to the "Night Flying" page.